PSC-PublicHealth/pFRED/doc/FRED_UserGuide_20120127.rst

 The Large Grid consists of 20km x 20km cells by default.
 The Large Grid is aligned global geo-coordinate system.
 Cells in the Large Grid store the population count for the cell, along with a vector of all persons residing in that cell.
-In the future, the Large Grid may be appropriate for storing climate or other environmental profiles.
+The Large Grid can also be used to store climate or other environmental profiles (see **Seasonality** below).

 The medium grid, called Grid, consists of 1km x 1km cells by default.
  These cells function as neighborhood units, and store information about